Friday, March 6, 2020

 - Chris Neill (Woods Hole Research Center), Casey Kennedy (US Department of Agriculture), and Rachel Jakuba (Buzzards Bay Coalition) – A watershed scale analysis of nitrogen loading from cranberry agriculture in the Weweantic watershed of southeastern Massachusetts

-- Sheron Luk (WHOI), Amanda Spivak (University of Georgia) - Pond management and carbon storage in salt marshes
+- Sheron Luk (MIT/WHOI), Amanda Spivak (University of Georgia) - Pond management and carbon storage in salt marshes

 - Jeff Turner (UMASS – Dartmouth) - Harmful Phytoplankton Blooms in Buzzards Bay, Massachusetts